ansys/pyadditive/README.rst

 Documentation and issues
 ========================
-Documentation for the latest stable release of PyMechanical is hosted at `PyAdditive documentation`_.
+Documentation for the latest stable release of PyAdditive is hosted at `PyAdditive documentation`_.

 In the upper right corner of the documentation's title bar, there is an option for switching from viewing the documentation for the latest stable release to viewing the documentation for the